solomon-211/healthhub-medical-finder/README.md

 - Added proper health check endpoint
 - Implemented comprehensive logging

-### Challenge 4: User Experience on Mobile
+### 4: User Experience on Mobile
-**Initial design not being mobile-friendly; buttons were small, and hard for the text to read
+**Problem**: Initial design not being mobile-friendly; buttons were small, and hard for the text to read.

 **Solution**:
-- Mobile-first responsive design
+- Implemented a web-based application responsive on various devices
-- Used CSS Grid and Flexbox
+- Apply CSS styling, Flexbox, and Grid
 - Tested on multiple device sizes
 - Added touch-friendly button sizing (minimum 44px)

-### Challenge 5: API Key Security
+### 5: API Key Security
 **Problem**: API keys' security purpose from being exposed in a public repository.

 **Solution**: